egel-lang/egel-docs/source/lists.rst

 The patterns are exhausted therefor the term will fail to reduce.

-Functional programmers adore lists, there's a lot you can do with them, if not everything.
+Functional programmers adore lists, there's a lot one can do with them, if not everything.
 Egel suplies a number of convenience routines in the `List` namespace in the `prelude`.